Kotlin/api-guidelines/docs/topics/api-guidelines-minimizing-mental-complexity.md

 Mutable collections are not thread-safe and introduce complexity and unpredictability into your library.

-For example, if a user modifies a mutable collection returned from an API entry point, it will be unclear whether they are modifying the implementation’s structure or a copy.
+For example, if a user modifies a mutable collection returned from an API entry point, it will be unclear whether they are modifying the implementation's structure or a copy.
 Similarly, if users can modify the values within a collection after passing it to a library, it will be unclear whether this affects the implementation.